 A report by McKinsey found that 97% of employees and executives believe lack of alignment within a team impacts the outcome of a task or project.
 With this in mind, it’s clear why establishing good team communication practices plays a vital role in a business’s success.

 Customer support teams are built on good communication.
 Support staff pride themselves on and are often hired because of their effective communication skills.
 However, it’s just as important to nurture communication and collaboration among team members.
 Whether your customer support team is working in-house or remotely, communication is crucial to a successful and positive work environment.

 Lack of good team communication can result in:

 When support teams don’t practice effective workplace collaboration, they waste time answering the same simple questions, repeating information, or providing inconsistent answers.
 This not only affects how customers perceive your product or service but cost your company time and money.
 What’s more, it can lead to frustrated employees, decreased productivity, and reduced team morale.

 Luckily there are plenty of collaboration tools that can help.
 Whether teams are in on-site or virtual call centres or some combination of the two, collaboration tools allow agents and supervisors to work together in solving problems and assisting customers.
 Here are some tools you can incorporate when setting up a call centre:

 - Create a knowledge base of FAQs that support staff can refer to when they have questions or doubts.

-- Use group messaging to quickly ask and answer questions.
+- Use group messaging to ask and answer questions quickly.
 This eliminates the possibility of single-point failure and creates an open space for employees to be heard.

 - Hold regular team meetings or get-togethers (virtual or in-person) to nurture team relationships.
-Who said coworkers can’t be friends?
+Who said coworkers couldn’t be friends?

 - Send out feedback surveys asking employees what they think is and isn’t working.